Sruthi-lakshmi/Celebrity_Prediction/README.md

-The Model Predict the images of Celebrities such as Lionel Messi, Maria Sharapova, Roger Federer, Serena Williams and Virat Kohli.
+#Celebrity Prediction Using CNN
-I have trained the model using Convolutional Neural Network and predicted the images of celebrities.
+The Model Predict the images of Celebrities such as Lionel Messi, Maria Sharapova, Roger Federer, Serena Williams and Virat Kohli. the model is trained using Convolutional Neural Network and predicted the images of celebrities.
 The code has 73.53 accuracy.